4mazom8383/MM-LOGO-DESIGN/README.md

 <div align="center"><img width="840" height="1200" src="imgs/section2.jpg"></div>
 <h1 align="center">Logo Sketches</h1>

-I’ve always wanted the logo idea to be based on a concept that could be developed from scratch in order to create a meaningful logo that would make viewers think about and understand it easily.
+As a junior designer, I wanted my logo idea to be based on a concept that could be developed from scratch in order to create a meaningful logo that would make viewers think about and understand it easily.
-As shown in the presented sketches, the logo icon has three components; each one of them contains two layouts.
+As shown in the presented sketches, the logo icon has three components; each one of them contains two shapes.

 Starting from the right side:
 * The first two components refer to the M letter from the first name.
-* Whereas, the third one refers to the the M letter from the surname, but hidden in back This is supported with three main colors in order to make the merge smooth and clear to the viewers.
+* Whereas, the third one refers to the the M letter from the surname, but hidden in back This is supported with three main colors in order to make the merge smooth, clear ,and understandable to the viewers.

 .